Sacraments

 Reconciliation

-“Those who approach the sacrament of Penance obtain pardon from God’s mercy for the offense committed against him, and are, at the same time, reconciled with the Church which they have wounded by their sins and which by charity, by example, and by prayer labors for their conversion.”
+“Those who approach the sacrament of Reconciliation obtain pardon from God’s mercy for the offense committed against him, and are, at the same time, reconciled with the Church which they have wounded by their sins and which by charity, by example, and by prayer labors for their conversion.”
 (CCC 1422)

 It is customary at Good Shepherd to prepare for the first celebration of the Sacrament of Holy Reconciliation and the Sacrament of Holy Communion during the Second-Grade year.
-This is the earliest time that a person can prepare to receive these two sacraments, not the only.
+This is the earliest time that a person can prepare to receive these two Sacraments, not the only.
 The Church has established that children age 7 have reached the age of reason and are able to distinguish right from wrong.
-As such, they are deemed to be developmentally ready to enter formally into the sacramental life of the Church.
+As such, they are deemed to be developmentally ready to enter formally into the Sacramental life of the Church.

 Confirmation

-For “by the sacrament of Confirmation, [the baptized] are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
+For “by the Sacrament of Confirmation, [the Baptized] are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
 Hence they are, as true witnesses of Christ, more strictly obliged to spread and defend the faith by word and deed.”
 (CCC 1285)

 Marriage

-“The matrimonial covenant, by which a man and a woman establish between themselves a partnership of the whole of life, is by its nature ordered toward the good of the spouses and the procreation and education of offspring; this covenant between baptized persons has been raised by Christ the Lord to the dignity of a sacrament.”
+“The matrimonial covenant, by which a man and a woman establish between themselves a partnership of the whole of life, is by its nature ordered toward the good of the spouses and the procreation and education of offspring; this covenant between Baptized persons has been raised by Christ the Lord to the dignity of a Sacrament.”
 (CCC 1601)

 Anointing of the Sick

-“By the sacred anointing of the sick and the prayer of the priests the whole Church commends those who are ill to the suffering and glorified Lord, that he may raise them up and save them.
+“By the sacred Anointing of the Sick and the prayer of the priests the whole Church commends those who are ill to the suffering and glorified Lord, that he may raise them up and save them.
 And indeed she exhorts them to contribute to the good of the People of God by freely uniting themselves to the Passion and death of Christ.”
 (CCC 1499)

 Holy Orders

-Holy Orders is the sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time: thus it is the sacrament of apostolic ministry.
+Holy Orders is the Sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time: thus it is the Sacrament of apostolic ministry.
 It includes three degrees: episcopate, presbyterate, and diaconate.
 (CCC 1536)

 Contact Deacon Sandy should you be considering this vocation.